dgreif/ring/homebridge/README.md

 ### Supported Devices
   * Cameras (Experimental)
-    * Light On/Off
-    * Siren On/Off
+    * Does **not** currently have a camera feed.
+I am actively working on this functionality.
-    * Motion - Requires motion alerts to be on for the camera in the Ring App.
+    * Motion Sensor - Requires motion alerts to be on for the camera in the Ring App.
 If you have motion snooze or a motion schedule enabled, you will not receive motion events via HomeKit either.
+    * Light On/Off (if equipped)
+    * Siren On/Off (if equipped)
     * Doorbell presses - Requires ring alerts to be on for the camera in the Ring App.
     * TODO: Battery
     * TODO: Snapshots and live streams